 Science experiments with recyclable materials are an excellent way to get kids to use their hands while learning about science and reusing materials to boot.

-Let them see what happens to their recycling after it’s picked up from the curb, it’s a great way for kids to see the bigger picture and the importance sorting your materials correctly, and it’s also makes for a fantastic family outing.
+Let them see what happens to their recycling after it’s picked up from the curb, it’s a great way for kids to see the bigger picture and the importance of sorting your materials correctly, and it’s also made for a fantastic family outing.